 I work full time pursuing one of my other passions in life, the natural world.
 My work as a Wildlife Biologist keeps me very busy as I am often off hiking somewhere in remote areas of the Pacific Northwest chasing critters for extended periods of time.
-(Actually there is a bit more to it than that…)
+(Actually, you can imagine there is a bit more to scientific research than that…)

 But if you are interested, I would love to talk with you about knifemaking, or anything else, for that matter.
 I enjoy questions so feel free to ask about anything you see (or don’t see) here.
 I don’t believe in knifemaking secrets.
 Someone was good enough to show or tell me, so I will do the same.
 Just don’t get cross if it takes me a few days to get back to you.